|The University of Adelaide||Home | Faculties & Divisions | Search|

 Joanna is a Visiting Research Fellow at the School of Medicine University of Adelaide

-Joanna has two research projects that are currently recruiting participants of different ages:
+Joanna has one research projects that is currently recruiting participants of different ages:

-If you are interested in taking part in either of these research studies please do not hesitate to contact Joanna via telephone + 61 2 6125 8772 or email Joanna.Brooks@anu.edu.au for a participant information pack.
+If you are interested in taking part please do not hesitate to contact Joanna via telephone + 61 2 6125 8772 or email Joanna.Brooks@anu.edu.au for a participant information pack.
 Joanna’s projects have been approved by the Human Research Ethics Committee at the ANU.